Baychester, Bronx: Demographics

 As of the census of 2000, there were 63,345 people and 23,144 housing units in the neighborhood.
 The population density was 24,249.08 people per square mile.
 The racial makeup of the neighborhood was 27.5% White, 57.4% African American, 0.03% Native American, 2.74% Asian, 0.5% from other races, and 2.9% from two or more races.
 Hispanic or Latino of any race were 18.0% of the population.

 In the adjacent neighborhood of Co-op City, which is sometimes considered a part of Baychester, the population is 43,752.
 Baychester was once predominantly white (non-Hispanic), but is now predominantly West Indian.
 The median income for a household in the neighborhood was $42,102.
 About 13.8% of the population were below the poverty line.

 The entirety of Community District 12, which comprises Baychester and Williamsbridge, had 156,542 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 81.0 years.
 This is about the same as the median life expectancy of 81.2 for all New York City neighborhoods.
-Most inhabitants are youth and middle-aged adults: 24% are between the ages of between 0–17, 27% between 25–44, and 26% between 45–64.
+Most inhabitants are youth and middle-aged adults: 24% are between the ages of between 0–17, 27% between 25 and 44, and 26% between 45 and 64.
 The ratio of college-aged and elderly residents was lower, at 10% and 13% respectively.

 As of 2017, the median household income in Community District 12 was $48,018.
 In 2018, an estimated 22% of Baychester and Williamsbridge residents lived in poverty, compared to 25% in all of the Bronx and 20% in all of New York City.
 One in eight residents (13%) were unemployed, compared to 13% in the Bronx and 9% in New York City.
 Rent burden, or the percentage of residents who have difficulty paying their rent, is 57% in Baychester and Williamsbridge, compared to the boroughwide and citywide rates of 58% and 51% respectively.
 Based on this calculation, as of 2018, Baychester and Williamsbridge are considered high-income relative to the rest of the city and not gentrifying.